bpascal-fr/kravchuk-transform-and-its-zeros/README.md

 ## Detection methodology based on the zeros of the *Kravchuk* spectrogram

-This project contains the Python code associated to the papier
+This project contains the Python code associated to the paper

 > **Pascal, B.** & Bardenet, R. (2022). ``*A covariant, discrete time-frequency representation tailored for zero-based signal detection*".
 Submitted.
 >  [hal](https://hal.archives-ouvertes.fr/)